panpanini/mutation-testing/PITCHME.md

 @snapend

 Note:
-We have seen how to create mutations from our code, but what does it really mean?
-Obviously we're not just going to delete lines from our code, so how does this help us?
+We have seen how to create mutations from our code, but what does it really mean? so how does this help us?
 Lets take a quick look at an example.

 terminal: ⌥ + fn + F12